Flat Fee Landlord

 The Guarantee as Risk Reduction

-Flat Fee Landlord's 9–12 month tenant guarantee means that if a tenant we place leaves early or is evicted within 9–12 months of move-in, we replace them at no additional leasing fee.
-This guarantee is only viable because we screen rigorously — we've aligned our financial incentives with yours.
-Get your free rental analysis.
+Flat Fee Landlord's 9 to 12 month tenant guarantee means that if a tenant we place leaves early or is evicted within 9 to 12 months of move-in, we replace them at no additional leasing fee.
+This guarantee is only viable because we screen rigorously.
+We have aligned our financial incentives with yours.
+If we screen poorly, we absorb the cost of replacing the tenant.

 • 2,000+